-Meanwhile, in Syria, comes word of a hometown fellow who has become famous, but perhaps not in the way he intended:
+Meanwhile, in Syria, comes word of a hometown fellow who has become famous,

 A former Minnesotan who graduated from Robbinsdale Cooper High School was killed in Syria last weekend, the first American to die fighting for the terror group that calls itself the Islamic State of Iraq and al-Sham (ISIL).